vertexproject/synapse/docs/synapse/userguides/background.rst

 **Social Networks.** Another example is social networks based on "connections", such as LinkedIn.
 In this case, each person would be a node and the connection between two people would be an edge.
-In most cases, LinkedIn reqiures a mutual connection (you must request a connetion and the other party must accept); in this sense it can be considered a directionless graph.
+In most cases, LinkedIn requires a mutual connection (you must request a connection and the other party must accept); in this sense it can be considered a directionless graph.
 (This is a simplification, but serves our purpose as an example.)

 .. _bkd-directed-graphs: